serverless/serverless/lifecycle-changes.md

 be the Serverless team or external ones) to get rid of old implementations over time and encourage people to adapt and use new technologies.

-#### Decaring events as deprecated
+#### Declaring events as deprecated

 To declare an event as deprecated, simply prefix it with `deprecated#` and optionally add the new event that it will be redirected to with `->` at the end.
 This allows you even to "redirect" deprecated events to completely different events in different commands.

 I know that this looks really ugly in the lifecycle array, but this is intentional.